KiyokaYamazuki 山附貴世香

 What are your future plans?
 What is next for you?

-In September 2023, we are planning an exhibition by seven illustrators in Takayama.
-At the request of two of my former teachers, it will be an exhibition with seven people (me, two former teachers, and four others).
-I look forward to it.
+I am planning an exhibition by seven illustrators in Takayama in September 2023.
+At the request of two of my former teachers, the exhibition included myself, the two former teachers, and four others, for a total of seven people.
+I would like to plan an exhibition like this again next time.

 Do you have any works-in-progress being designed that you would like to talk about?